 What type of paper do you use?
 What is the life span of the paper?

-For our Standard Definition Classic Photo Books, you can choose from 150gsm Premium Silk paper (similar to a semi-gloss finish) or 150gsm Superfine Eggshell paper (matte uncoated paper with natural organic feel).
+For our Standard Colour Classic Photo Books, you can choose from 150gsm Premium Silk paper which is similar to a semi-gloss finish or 190gsm Photo Pearl paper which has a luxurious satin matte finish.

 All of these paper stocks are acid-free and optimal for archival purposes.
 They are the best options for albums due to their increased thickness and quality while still remaining pliable enough to give the best digital printing results.